Okahyphen/mtd/README.md

 `embark` is the final method that sets your command line application in motion.
 Call it after all tracks have been registered.

-Failure to invoke this method will result in nothing happening.
+Failure to invoke this method will result in no tracks being dispatched.

-## Option(s), Option-like Objects
+##  Option-like Objects (`Option`, `TypedOption`)

-Option-like objects have the following interface description.
+`Option` objects are used by the instance constructor for initial parsing, and global option settings.
+They are also used on a per-track track basis for specifying the command line arguments to be injected into the execution context.

 ```javascript
 interface Option extends Object {